-When I was Nymphadora's age, working for the Order entailed many sleepless nights.
-I cannot count the times James or Sirius and I kept Death Eaters under survelliance or stood vigil to protect those targeted by them.
-They are too numerous.
-I do recall that afterwards, I never felt as drained and sluggish as I have today.
+When I was Nymphadora's age, being part of the Order of the Phoenix entailed many sleepless nights.
+I can't count the times James or Sirius and I kept Death Eaters under survelliance or stood vigil to protect those targeted by them.
+They're too numerous.
+I do recall that after missions I never felt as drained and sluggish as I have today.

-My age is showing, and yet, instead of lying next to the woman I love and drifting off to sleep, I am writing in the journal bestowed on my first day at Hogwarts by the only man who has ever trusted me unreservedly.
-Albus Dumbledore.
+My age is showing, and yet, instead of lying next to the woman I love and drifting off to sleep, I'm writing in the journal bestowed on my first day at Hogwarts by the only man who has ever trusted me unreservedly.

-It is a smile of joy.
-Similar to the one that spread across my face when I realised I had true friends at Hogwarts.
-Comparable to what I felt whenever I stepped onto the King's Cross platform to find my mother waving excitedly, eyes shining with gladness over my return.
+It's a smile of joy, similar to the one that spread across my face when I realised I had true friends at Hogwarts, my feelings comparable to what I felt whenever I stepped onto the King's Cross platform to find my mother waving excitedly, eyes shining with gladness over my return.
 The emotions that thoughts of friends and family engender are akin but different to my feelings for Nymphadora.

-Seneca, the Roman philosopher and playwright I have spent many an unemployed hour reading, said, VERUM GAUDIUM RES SEVERA EST— true joy is a serious thing.
+Seneca, the Roman philosopher and playwright I've spent many an unemployed hour reading, said, VERUM GAUDIUM RES SEVERA EST— true joy is a serious thing.
 I believe it is, not in a solemn way, but important, and filled with smiles and laughter.

 My thoughts are slowing along with the motion of my quill.
 If I were writing for posterity, I would force myself to continue this entry, detailing our night duty and the events of this morning.
-Since I am writing in the manner Dumbledore advised, to gain emotional perspective and celebrate the small wonders of life, I shall leave such an account for another day.
+Since I'm writing in the manner Dumbledore advised to gain emotional perspective and celebrate the small wonders of life, I shall leave such an account for another day.

 Across the room, a small, unhappy sound tells me that Nymphadora has reached out in sleep and found her lover missing.
-It will give me great satisfaction to enfold her in my arms and hear her happy sigh.
+It will give me great satisfaction to enfold her in my arms and hear her sigh happily.
 Another Roman friend of mine, Horace, would have approved, saying, DUM LOQUIMUR FUGERIT INVIDA AETAS: CARPE DIEM.

 While we're speaking, jealous time flies: seize the day.

-I had been looking to find a way to express Remus' pov on a regular basis and came up with this medium.
+I had been looking to find a way to express Remus's pov on a regular basis and came up with this medium.
 The journal entries will be around 500 words each, and will parallel Moonlight and Shadow.
-I hope readers will enjoy them, and will carpe diem and review!
+I hope readers will enjoy them, and will carpe diem and let me know!